BachNewton/Novelty-Games/README.md

-# PWA-Trivia
+# Novelty Games
-A Progress Web App with a trivia game
+An all-in-one app for all of the novelty game ideas Kyle has